ahmedwalid05/FastExcel/README.md

 .Net version 4.5 is required because it uses System.IO.Compression

 Check out the demo project for usage and benchmark testing against EPPlus.
-This project is not intended to be a replacement for full featured packages like EPPlus, just light weight fast way of saving data to Excel.
+This project is not intended to be a replacement for full featured packages like EPPlus, just light weight fast way of interacting with data in Excel.

 ##Write Demo 1
 This demo uses Generic objects, ie any object you wish with public properties